sourcemeta/learnjsonschema.com/content/2019-09/applicator/unevaluatedItems.markdown

 (1) Elegantly describing additional array items while declaring the [`items`]({{< ref "2019-09/applicator/items" >}}) or [`additionalItems`]({{< ref "2019-09/applicator/additionalitems" >}}) keywords behind conditional logic without duplicating these keywords in every possible branch.
-(2) Re-using helpers that consist of the [`items`]({{< ref "2019-09/applicator/items" >}}) or [`additionalItems`]({{< ref "2019-09/applicator/additionalitems" >}}) keywords, while specialising the helpers as needed in specific locations
+(2) Reusing helpers that consist of the [`items`]({{< ref "2019-09/applicator/items" >}}) or [`additionalItems`]({{< ref "2019-09/applicator/additionalitems" >}}) keywords, while specialising the helpers as needed in specific locations